 David Owen Harris, Engineman, 1408ES, Royal Navy.
 David was born on 9 July 1878, the son of John and Magdalen Harris of Carmarthen.
 He had enlisted into the Royal Navy at a young age, and by 1911 was living with his wife Florence E. Harris, at 53, Waterloo Road, Hakin.
 David served aboard HM Trawler Blackthorne, which was a hired net drifter.
 David was accidentally drowned on 21 February 1918.
 He was 39 years old, and is commemorated on the Plymouth Naval Memorial, Devon.

 William Ronald Hastings, Private, 78599, Welsh Regiment.
 William was the son of Robert and Annie Hastings, of 13, Chapel Street, Milford Haven.
 William worked as a Butcher's Assistant prior to enlisting into the Welsh Regiment on 24 June 1918, and was posted to the 52nd Training Reserve Battalion at Kinmel Park.
 Within months he became ill, and was invalided to Norfolk War Hospital in Norwich where he was found to be suffering from tuberculosis, and he was discharged from the army as medically unfit on 7 November 1918.
 William died of tuberculosis at Hubberston on 16 March 1919, aged just 18, and is buried in Milford Haven Cemetery.
 William's case was passed onto the CWGC on 5 August 2012.
 He was initially rejected through lack of evidence on 21 July 2014, but has today, Tuesday 22 October 1914 been accepted for commemoration after further evidence was uncovered.
-He is presently commemorated in the United Kingdom Book of Remembrance, pending confirmation of his burial at Milford.
-This bare plot of ground below is his last resting place, so the CWGC will erect a new headstone when time allows.
+He was temporarily commemorated in the United Kingdom Book of Remembrance, pending confirmation of his burial at Milford, and has recently had a new CWGC Portland headstone erected on what was originally the bare plot of ground below.

 Theophilus Henry Hicks, Corporal, 30959, Welsh Regiment.
 Theo was the son of Thomas and Louisa Hicks, of Church Road, Hubberston, Milford Haven.
 He enlisted at Haverfordwest into the 1st Battalion, Welsh Regiment.
 The battalion was in India at the outbreak of war, and were quickly recalled to Britain, where it joined 84 Brigade, 28th Division.
 The Division formed in England between December 1914 and January 1915 from regular units returning from India, Singapore and Egypt.
 During January 1915 it moved to France, landing at Le Havre and moved to the Western Front, where it saw its first major action during the Second Battle of Ypres.
 Following serious casualties at Ypres, a Composite Brigade was formed, composing of the 2nd Battalion, the Buffs, 2nd Battalion, the Cheshires, 1st Battalion, the Welsh, and 1st Battalion, the York and Lancaster.
 It was dissolved on 19 May 1915, and the formation assumed its normal configuration, taking part in the Battle of Loos.
 During October 1915, the Division embarked at Marseilles, and proceeded to Egypt, and in November moved on to Salonika where the Division then remained.
 Theo must have died of wounds during the journey to Marseilles on 11 October 1915, as he is buried at Les Gonards Cemetery, Versailles, France.
 He was 25 years old.